FloatingArrayDesign/MoorDyn/docs/inputs.rst

    step size (s)
  - Seafloor file: A path to the :ref:`bathymetry file <seafloor_in>`

 In MoorDyn-F, the default values for g, rhoW, and WtrDpth are the values provided by FAST, so it is  recommended to not use custom values for the sake of consistency.

 The following MoorDyn-C options are not supported by MoorDyn-F:

+ - CFL: In MoorDyn-F the time step is governed by the :ref:`driver file <MDF_driver_in>` dtC value or the OpenFAST time step.
+To override it just the option dtM is available.
  - WaveKin & Currents: In MoorDyn-F waves and currents are combined into a single option called WaterKin which takes a file path as a value and defaults to an empty string (i.e. no WaterKin).
    The file provided should be formatted as described in the additional MoorDyn inputs